http4k/http4k/src/docs/blog/meet_http4k/index.md

 val app1: HttpHandler = MyApp1()
 val app2: HttpHandler = MyApp2(app1)
 ```
-[**http4k**](https://http4k.org) provides a HTTP client adapters for both Apache and OkHttp, all with streaming support.
+[**http4k**](https://http4k.org) provides a HTTP client adapters for both [Apache](https://hc.apache.org/) and [OkHttp](http://square.github.io/okhttp/), all with streaming support.

 ## Claim C. Typesafe HTTP with Lenses
 The immutable [**http4k**](https://http4k.org) model for HTTP objects contains all the usual suspect methods for getting values from the messages.
-For instance, if we are expecting a search parameter with a page query:
+For instance, if we are expecting a search parameter with a query containing a page number:
 ```kotlin
 val request = Request(GET, "http://server/search?page=123")
 val page: Int = request.query("page")!!.toInt